AdamKadi/QUIC-Protocol-DDoS-Analysis/README.md

 - **Normal Use**: A bot simulates typical web browsing behavior.
 - **QUIC Connection Flood**: A bot initiates multiple connections without sending data.
 - **QUIC Scan**: A bot initiates connections, sends a GET request, and repeats.

+The dataset 1 contains two classes: class 0, which includes flows categorized as normal, and class 1, wixh comprises bidirectional flows as malicious(including Scan, QUIC connect and Get flood)

+The dataset contains four classes: class 0, which includes bidirectional flows categorized as normal; class 1, which consists of bidirectional flows of the QUIC Connect type; class 3, which corresponds to bidirectional flows of the Scan type; and class 4, which comprises bidirectional flows of the Get flood type.

 ## Dataset description